thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 This is more useful for our purposes since we will use the resulting bit array as a [lookup table](https://en.wikipedia.org/wiki/Lookup_table) to apply the rule behavior to each cell in a **_completely branchless_ **manner.
-You’ll find most other CA tutorials employ all sorts of conditional constructs to determine the new state of a cell.
-Here, we’ll have none of that and instead solve this task via some binary trickery, not just in the current 1D case, but also later in 2D.
-Another huge benefit of that approach is that our CA is now completely data-driven and no code changes have to be performed if we’re changing the rule(s).
+You'll find most other CA tutorials employ all sorts of conditional constructs to determine the new state of a cell.
+Here, we'll have none of that and instead solve this task via some binary trickery, not just in the current 1D case, but also later in 2D.
+Another huge benefit of that approach is that our CA is now completely data-driven and no code changes have to be performed if we're changing the rule(s).

 With `rule` encoded as an array in LSB order, we can now change our kernel weights to include position info (relative to the kernel) of each cell.
-Since we’re in the binary domain, we assign each kernel value a different power of 2:
+Since we're in the binary domain, we assign each kernel value a different power of 2:

 ```js
 // left cell = 1